 Lastly, France supports the Central African Republic vis-à-vis international financial institutions (obtaining the completion point of the Heavily Indebted Poor Countries (HIPC) initiative in 2009, and an IMF Extended Credit Facility, Peacebuilding Commission, etc.).

-Commercial relations between France and the Central African Republic are also suffering from the current crisis.
+Commercial relations between France and the Central African Republic suffered from the crisis.

-There is little trade (USD 55 million) and there are few French businesses, but France remains the leading foreign investor in the Central African Republic and has, despite a difficult context, forged partnerships in sectors including business services, manufacturing, commerce and banking services.
-Despite political instability and security risks, Air France, Bolloré (logistics and river freight), Castel (drinks and sugar), Total (storage and distribution of petroleum products), and CFAO (automobile distribution) have maintained their establishments in the Central African Republic.
-The arrival of France Télécom in 2007 in the mobile telephone sector marks a certain interest from French investors.
-Looting following the seizure of Bangui by rebels on 24 March 2013 caused major disruption to the activities of French companies, which have since been seeking to restore normal operations.
+Trade (US $50 million) is limited and there are few French companies, but France remains the leading investor in the country.
+Despite the crisis, Air France, Bolloré (logistics and river freight), Castel (drinks and sugar) and Total (storage and distribution of petroleum products) maintained their establishments in the Central African Republic.
+Looting following the seizure of Bangui by rebels on 24 March 2013 however caused major disruption to the activities of French companies, which have since been seeking to restore normal operations.

 Updated: 8 February 2017